 8. Use a Bed with the Right Height

 The appropriate height of the bed is your elderly loved one’s knee level.
-Getting off from a high bed can easily result in a sudden fall because of losing balance.
+Getting off a high bed can easily result in a sudden fall because of losing balance.

 9. Review Medication to Stop Nighttime Falls